hantsy/building-restful-apis-with-springmvc-gitbook/getting-started.md

 		}
 	}

 Besides these, nothing!
-Where is the configurations.
+Where are the configuration files?

 Spring Boot internally used plenty of auto-configuration mechanism to simplfy the configuration progress for developers.
-For this project, it configured a simple BASIC authentication by default, if you add a H2 database, it will configure datasource, transacation manager automaticially.
-If you want to customize your application, put your own config properties in the application.properties(also support YAML, groovy) of this project.
+For this project, it configured a simple BASIC authentication by default.
+If you add a H2 database or other JDVC drivers, it will configure a datasource and transacation manager automaticially.

+If you want to customize your application, just put your config properties in the *application.properties* of this project, it will override the default configuration.
+Spring Boot also supports YAML, groovy format for application configuration.

 Get the [codes](https://github.com/hantsy/angularjs-springmvc-sample-boot) from my github account to view the details.